Lightning-AI/pytorch-lightning/docs/source/performance.rst

 16-bit precision
 ----------------
-Use 16-bit to decrease the memory (and thus increase your batch size).
+Use 16-bit to decrease the memory consumption (and thus increase your batch size).
 On certain GPUs (V100s, 2080tis), 16-bit calculations are also faster.
 However, know that 16-bit and multi-processing (any DDP) can have issues.
 Here are some common problems.

 1. `CUDA error: an illegal memory access was encountered <https://github.com/pytorch/pytorch/issues/21819>`_.